Novelization: Film

 Simon Templar or James Bond are examples of media franchises that have been popular for more than one generation.
 When the feature film The Saint was released in 1997 the creator of this character (Leslie Charteris) had already been dead for four years.
 Hence its novelization had to be written by another author.
 Ian Fleming on the other hand had official successors who wrote contemporary "Post-Fleming" James Bond novels.
 During his tenure John Gardner was consequently chosen to write the novelization of Licence to Kill in 1989 and also the novelization of GoldenEye in 1995.
 John Gardner found his successor in Raymond Benson who wrote besides several original Bond novels three novelizations including The World Is Not Enough.

 Comics

 While comic books such as the series Classics Illustrated have often provided adaptations of novels, novelizations of comics are relatively rare.
+The Adventures of Superman, written by George Lowther and published in 1942, is the first novelization of a comic book character.

 Video games

 Video games are novelized in the same manner as films.
 While gamers might enjoy playing a certain action scene for hours, the buyers of a novelization might be bored soon if they merely read about such a scene.
 Consequently, the writer will have to cut down on the action.